ARM-software/SCP-firmware/doc/cmake_readme.md

 - SCP_ENABLE_SUB_SYSTEM_MODE: Enable the execution as a sub-system.

+- SCP_ENABLE_FAST_CHANNELS_INIT: Enable/disable Fast Channels support.
+This
+option should be enabled/disabled by the use of a platform specific setting like SCP_ENABLE_SCMI_PERF_FAST_CHANNELS_INIT.

 It can also be used to provide some platform specific settings. e.g. For ARM Juno platform.
 See below